What's New 2006

 At long last I can have a bit of a break and am off to Western Sichuan Province, China photographing for eight days.
 The places I am scheduled to visit are as follows: Balang Mountain (saw it from a bus before and am looking forward to spending some quality time there), Siguniangshan Mountain (yes, for the third time), Danba (named "The most beautiful mountain village" by China National Geographic), Mugecuo (have no idea—will see) and Hailuogou Valley (very promising!).
 I am taking my Hasselblad 503cw with "only" three lenses (CFi 4/50, CFE 2.8/80 and CFE 4/180), Nikon D70s with the 18–70 zoom, all sorts of accessories and, of course, a lot of film.
 After jiggling with different brands and formats for a few years I find that this combination works best for me on this kind of trips.

-A look at the iPod Video as a digital wallet has been posted; home page photograph has been updated with another picture taken in Taipei (update: the picture is now below).
-I know that it is a pretty mediocre shot but I love the colours; also, the man and his child in the right corner of the photograph give a very good sense of scale (this may be not very obvious at this magnification but is quite noticeable in a print), so I thought I would let the picture preside until I bring better photographs from Sichuan Province .
+Home page photograph has been updated with another picture taken in Taipei (update: the picture is now below).
+I know that it is a pretty mediocre shot but I love the colours; also, the man and his child in the right corner of the photograph give a very good sense of scale (this may be not very obvious at this magnification but is quite noticeable in a print), so I thought I would let the picture preside until I bring better photographs from Sichuan Province.

 Chiang Kaishek Memorial Hall, Taipei

 April 12th, 2006